Find Trade Colleges

 Time Management: Managing one’s own time and the time of others.

-Job Opportunities for Light Truck or Delivery Services Drivers
+Light Truck or Delivery Services Driver Job Outlook

 There were about 953,500 jobs for Light Truck or Delivery Services Driver in 2016 (in the United States).
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 62,100 new jobs for Light Truck or Delivery Services Driver by 2026.
-Due to new job openings and attrition, there will be an average of 109,800 job openings in this field each year.
+The BLS estimates 109,800 yearly job openings in this field.

 undefined